tlapinsk/colab-examples/README.md

 If you have any questions, please don't hesitate to reach out at tim.lapinskas@gmail.com.

 P.S.
 I am also looking for a job, so do reach out if you want to chat!
 I'm most interested in Product Management positions at this time.
+If Deep Learning is the core backend of your product, even better :)

 ## Deployment Steps
 Below outlines steps for running the notebooks in Google Colab.
 I highly recommend trying out Google Colab before paying for GPU instances in AWS/Azure.
 They are free to use and in my experience very performant.